Cold Calling vs. Cold Emailing: Which One Works Best

 Cold emails flip this dynamic completely.

-This control factor explains why 80% of buyers prefer email for first contact.
-People simply like being in the driver's seat of their workday.
+This control factor goes a long way in explaining why so many buyers prefer email for first contact.
+People simply like being in the driver's seat of their workday, especially in an async-first buying culture where most research happens without talking to a rep at all.

 Let's cut to the chase - neither approach is universally "better."
 They're just different tools for different jobs.